daveschudel/Fedora-KDE/README.md

 To change the icons for file types, go into System Settings/Applications and create a file type for what you want.
 For example, I created a type Text/x-shell, set the icon, and added .bashrc, .zshrc, etc. as filename patterns.

+When you set icons for folders it does not change the small icon in the Dolphin 'Places' section.
+I had to change those seperately.
+Right click on the icon and select 'Edit'.
+Then you can change that icon.

 <img src="Images/dolphin.png"/>
 <br><br>
 <a name="system-settings"></a>